Movie reviews by

 Despite not clocking in the same hours, Brie Larson is as talented as her seasoned co-stars with which she will soon share the universe.
 Carol/Vers' relationship with Jackson's long-returning and now de-aged Nick Fury is enjoyable indeed.
 Larson's public rants interfered none at all with my experience because all I see is the woman who moved me so in films like Short Term 12 and Room.
 Considering her character's ridiculously overblown invulnerability (a problem at large but not in context), she would have a chip on her soldier wouldn't she?
 However infested with trolls Rotten Tomatoes is, the reaction to her performance has been one of sickeningly undue scrutiny.

-Given how long we've known the Avengers, its hard to ignore the drawbacks of the film's placement in the greater whole of the saga.
-I enjoy my superhero movies largely free of future money-making ingredients but the introduction of this character into MCU is the most shoehorned aspect of a corporate empire which usually places its bets conservatively and congeals its characters smoothly.
+Given how long we've known the Avengers, it's hard to ignore the drawbacks of the film's placement in the greater whole of the saga.
+I enjoy my superhero movies largely free of future moneymaking ingredients but the introduction of this character into MCU is the most shoehorned aspect of a corporate empire that usually places its bets conservatively and congeals its characters smoothly.
 With only eight weeks prior to Endgame, Captain Marvel is in line with production quality and yet little more than an appeteaser and an afterthought.

 To keep it brief...